 When meeting at ITU headquarters in Geneva, SG11 holds its meetings in collocation with SG13.

-Another key achievement of this group was the development of a set of ITU-T Recommendations for intelligent network (IN) and bearer independent call control (BICC).
-Published in 2001, and an important step towards NGN, these standards eased the migration of PSTN services and their many supplementary services to IP based network architectures.
-In particular, BICC was adopted by the 3GPP for application to the circuit switched core networks.
+A key achievement of this group was the development of a set of ITU-T Recommendations for intelligent network (IN) and bearer independent call control (BICC).
+Published in 2001, and an important step towards next-generation network (NGN), these standards eased the migration of public switched telephone network (PSTN) services and their many supplementary services to IP-based network architectures.
+In particular, BICC was adopted by 3GPP for application to the circuit-switched core networks.

-Further, SG 11 has developed a set of protocol procedures and applications to support resource admission control on the following IETF protocols: diameter, simple network management protocol (SNMP) and common open policy service (COPS).
+Further, SG11 has developed a set of protocol procedures and applications to support resource admission control on the following IETF protocols: diameter, simple network management protocol (SNMP) and common open policy service (COPS).

 Today, SG 11 studies signalling requirements and protocols for fields including IP-based network technologies, SDN, NGN, machine-to-machine (M2M) communications, Internet of Things (IoT), future networks (FNs), cloud computing, mobility, IPTV, ad hoc networks (sensor networks, radio-frequency identification (RFID), etc.), quality of service (QoS), and inter-network signaling for legacy networks (e.g. ATM, N-ISDN and PSTN).